Assessment and Reporting

 Term 1

-• Years Prep - 6 Parent/Teacher Welcome Evening (early in term)
+• Years 1 - 6 Parent/Teacher Welcome Evening (early in term)

-• Work Samples –May be sent home throughout the term.
+• Class newsletters – May be sent home throughout the term

 Term 2

-• Work samples –May be sent home throughout the term.
+• Class newsletters – May be sent home throughout the term

-• Parent/Teacher interview - offered through Parent Teacher Online
+• Parent/Teacher interview - Offered through Parent Teacher Online (PTO)

 • Years P - 6 formal written report – End of term

-• Work samples –May be sent home throughout the term.
+• Class newsletters – May be sent home throughout the term

 Term 4